The Best Online Guitar Lessons (2023 Buyers Guide)

 BEST FOR: MOST PEOPLE – ESPECIALLY BEGINNERS WHO WANT A GUIDED APPROACH AND COMPREHENSIVE LESSONS

-Guitar Tricks has one of the best online guitar classes platforms available.
+Guitar Tricks has one of the best guitar training offerings available.
 And it’s one of the most comprehensive that we’ve come across.
 It used to be our runner up pick, but this year it’s moved to the #1 spot for a few reasons.

 They’ve got over 11,000 videos now – it was only 8000 the first time we reviewed the program – so it’s comprehensive.
 And that means they are continually updating the program and the content.